hunt69

 5:37 AM

-I never spent much time out East on Trebine much past Beaver Valley.
+Thanks Blue I never spent much time out East on Trebine much past Beaver Valley.
 I'd hit Beaver Vallry and head N toward Fairborn or S to get down to Dayton Xenia E of the High School.
 OR if I went to Xenia the back way instead of 35 which was seldom.
-Only thing I really remember out that way was a big antenna farm and going N on Beaver Valley there was a big landfill (dump in those days terminology) where we would shoot rats and crows.
+Only thing I really remember out that way was a big antenna farm and going N on Beaver Valley there was a big landfill (dump in those days terminology) where we would shoot rats and crows. ----------

 87 Buick GN